 Transitional arrangements

-Where members have had a B C E, their available O T A is reduced by an amount equal to 100 per cent of the previously used L T A at 5 April 2024.
+On the first occasion that a member makes a recognised transfer or a relieved non-UK scheme transfer to a QROPs after 5 April 2024, an amount is deducted from their available O T A which is equal to 100 per cent of their adjusted L T A previously-used amount at 5 April 2024.
+For this purpose, the member’s adjusted LTA previously used amount is:

+LTA previously-used amount less the value of any amounts designated to drawdown pensions before 6 April 2024

+Where members have a pre-commencement pension in payment, their available OTA is reduced by 25 per cent of the value of the member’s pre-commencement pension rights on 5 April 2006 immediately before the transfer.

 This means individuals can make tax-free transfers to Q R O P S up to the same value as they could have expected to benefit from under the L T A. An O T C will apply to any excess.

-The legislation does not currently allow for pre-commencement pensions to be deducted from the amount of available O T A. The Government has announced that it will bring forward legislation to ensure these pensions reduce the amount of available O T A in the future.
-It has suggested affected members may wish to defer their overseas transfer requests until the revised legislation is effective.
+See PTM101999 for complete information on transferring to a QROPS.

 Paying lump sum death benefits

+The crystallisation event for a lump sum death benefit takes place on the date the payment is made, unless multiple lump sum death benefits are payable on the same day – see RBCEs.

 Before 6 April 2024

 The payment of a defined benefit lump sum death benefit (D B L S D B) or an uncrystallised funds lump sum death benefit (U F L S D B) was a B C E 7 and used up L T A, unless it was paid: